Deploy the Smart Contract

 6. Verify Deployment

-• After deployment, you can interact with the contract directly in Remix or view the deployed contract on the XRPL EVM Explorer using the contract address.
+• After deployment, you can interact with the contract directly in Remix or view the deployed contract on the XRPL EVM Explorer using the contract Read/Write contract information methods.

 Option 2: Deploy Using Hardhat